Webcampak/Documentation/webcampak3.x/src/docs/Use/en_Logs.md

 2017-03-01 16:30:15,532 (INFO) Webcampak : captureGphoto.capture(): Initiating capture
 ```

-Just before capturing the picture, it will record the time. by comparing current time with beginning of the capture process, we can see that it took Webcampak a bit more than 2 seconds to get there.
+Just before capturing the picture, it will record the time. by comparing the current time with the beginning of the capture process, we can see that it took Webcampak a bit more than 2 seconds to get there.

-Then the system actually captures the picture, transfer the file locally and check its filesize.
+Then the system actually captures the picture, transfer the file locally and check its file size.

 ```Logs
 2017-03-01 16:30:15,533 (INFO) Webcampak : timeUtils.getCurrentSourceTime(): Source Timezone is: Europe/Paris